 When it comes to where you can ride your e-bike, the general rule is that Class 1 and Class 2 e-bikes are allowed on bike paths and lanes throughout Florida.
 However, Class 3 e-bikes are subject to more specific rules.

+Currently, Florida law does not impose stricter regulations on Class 3 electric bicycles compared to Class 1 or Class 2.
 Class 3 e-bikes can also ride on bike paths, but this depends on local regulations.
 Some cities or counties may restrict Class 3 bikes from certain paths due to their higher speed potential.

 Tip: Before heading out on your e-bike, especially in urban areas, verify the rules in your municipality.
 A simple search or a call to your local DMV can save you from potential fines or confusion.